opensource-force/.github/COMMUNITY.md

 We want to maintain a healthy, productive environment for all members.
 If you experience any issues or notice something concerning, please:

-1. **Reach out to Staff**: You can directly contact the mods on Discord for help or to report any issues.
+1. **Reach out to Staff**: You can directly contact the staff on Discord for help or to report any issues.
 2. **Provide Feedback**: Your suggestions are important to us.
 Let us know how we can improve the community experience.

 ---